jfrisco/benefits-exercise/README.md

 This is an excercise for a sample benefits application.

 In the essence of time, the code for this specific design is syncronous.
+As I implemented the initial design, I did start working on an event based structure that I would like to discuss the benefits of as well.

 There are also a few things that were omitted in the implementation to bring up before discussing the next steps to improve upon this design.